 ‘How do you fancy a lick of my chocolate doughnut?’
 I asked.

-As of this moment – 8:00 pm on Thursday 31 October 2019 – I have no idea whether further charges are likely to be brought against any of us.
-The full story of our detainment from Ashlea and Paul’s point of view may be found on the Britain First website.
+As of Thursday 31 October 2019, when the main part of this story was written, I had no idea whether further charges were likely to be brought against any of us.
+The full story of our detainment from Ashlea and Paul’s point of view at that time may be found on the Britain First website.
 It reads like something out of George Orwell’s 1984 – something that I never thought could have possibly happened in the UK in our lifetime.

 But because we at Britain First are members of a political party that has extensive grassroots support, yet which does not accept the globalist leftwing narrative that is being peddled by those in power, we are considered fair game for these underhand tactics, and this attack on our freedoms will most likely not be the last.